xiangao/reproducible-research/content/git/index.md

 ### Installation

 A common hurdle when working with new software is installation!
-To help you clear this hurdle, I've copied installation from [The Carpentries](https://carpentries.org/).
+To help you clear this hurdle, I've copied installation instructions from [The Carpentries](https://carpentries.org/).
 If these instructions don't work for you, please let me know in the comments at the bottom of this page.